 At the same time, Bob’s sister thinks he’s much lighter and SELLs at 70kg with a £10 bet.

-Unfortunately she guessed incorrectly and lost her bet.
-In spread betting, it’s possible to lose more than your original bet.
+Unfortunately, she guessed incorrectly and lost her bet.
+In spread betting, losing more than your original bet is possible.

 We can work out how much she lost using the same calculation as before: